Horse Nutrition for Shedding Season

 - The summer solstice in late June and the winter solstice in late December are when the hours of daylight begin to decrease and increase, respectively.
 About six weeks after the solstice, your horse should start to shed.

-- The summer coat also has a big shed in the fall, but it’s not as noticeable as the hair falling out is short.
+- The summer coat also sheds heavily in the fall, but it’s not as noticeable because the hair is short.

-- It takes energy for your horse to lose their coat and replace it with a new model.
-Providing the best nutrition for your horse can help this process, as your horse’s outside health comes from what you feed the inside.
+- It takes energy for your horse to lose their coat and grow a new one.
+Providing the best nutrition for your horse can help this process, as your horse’s hair and skin health come from the equine diet.

 Horse Nutrition for Shedding Season